harriskhokhar/YuckFou_Plagiarism/README.md

 # YuckFou_Plagiarism
-A Simple tool to Bypass Plagiarism.
+A Simple tool to Bypass Plagiarism written in Python3.

 ## Usage:
 	python plagiarism.py